 Through the Green Dot technology and financial services network, it offers greater functionality than Acorns Spend and could become your primary checking account.

 - Visa Debit Card.
-A Stash banking account comes with a Visa debit card can earn Stock-Back rewards on purchases from participating merchants.
+A Stash banking account comes with a Visa debit card, and you can earn Stock-Back rewards on purchases from participating merchants.
 Stash+ members get a metal debit card and double rewards7.
 You’ll receive the card in the mail after depositing at least $0.01 into a Stash banking account.

 - Cash Management Tools.
 You can bucket your money into savings goals and expenses through partitions12 so you can spend what you know you can spare.

 - ASAP Direct Deposit.
-Set up direct deposit to Stash, and you can get your paycheck in your bank account up to 2 days early13.
+Set up direct deposit to Stash, and you can get your paycheck in your bank account up to two days early13.

 - Digital Wallet Integration.
-Stash debit card works with Samsung Pay™, Google Pay&trade (formerly known as Android Pay), and Apple Pay®.
+Stash debit card works with Samsung Pay™, Google Pay, and Apple Pay®.

 - Compatible With Mobile Payment Apps.
 Make and receive payments by connecting your Stash account to Venmo, Apple Pay, Google Pay, Samsung Pay, and Square Cash.